jacksondavidprice-ui/commander-and-soldier-prompts/Legate Prompt.md

 ```

 ### Creating New Legionaries
-Tell the user to start a new Cursor window and give it the legionary prompt with:
+Tell the user to start a new Cursor window and give it the legionary prompt.
+The legionary will:
-> "You are legionary-3"

-The legionary will bootstrap itself.
+1. Check the `agents/legionaries/` folder to see existing legionaries
+2. Pick the next available number automatically
+3. Bootstrap itself

+Example request to user:
+> "Please start a new Cursor window with the legionary prompt.
+It will automatically become the next available legionary."

 ### Requesting Multiple Legionaries

 If you need more workers, tell the user how many:
-> "I need 3 legionaries for this task.
-Please start 3 new Cursor windows with legionary-4, legionary-5, and legionary-6."
+> "I need 3 more legionaries for this task.
+Please start 3 new Cursor windows with the legionary prompt."

-Or request a specific count:
+Or request a specific total:
 > "This project would benefit from having 5 legionaries total.
 Currently we have 2.
 Please start 3 more."

 You can also request legionaries by specialty need: